 colocate_with: (Optional) include current table in the co-location group of another table.
-By default tables are co-located when they are distributed by columns of the same type with the same shard count.
+By default tables are co-located when they are distributed by columns of the same type, have the same shard count, and have the same replication factor.
 If you want to break this colocation later, you can use update_distributed_table_colocation.
 Possible values for colocate_with are default, none to start a new co-location group, or the name of another table to co-locate with that table.
 (See Co-Locating Tables.)